Invited speakers

 Research interests: natural language processing, large language models, computational argumentation and fact-checking.

-Tomasz Małkiewicz (Nordic e-Infrastructure Collaboration)
+Tomasz Małkiewicz (Nordic e-Infrastructure Collaboration, Norway)

 Tomasz Małkiewicz is a Management Group member of CSC – IT Center for Science Ltd. of Espoo, Finland, and the Director of Nordic e-Infrastructure Collaboration (NeIC).
 Current NeIC projects consolidate Nordic and Baltic competence sharing in the fields of quantum computing, AI, research software engineering, corporate data databases and resource sharing in partnership with national e-Infrastructure providers.